What’s a Locavore?

 In fact, striving to eat a mostly locally-based diet has become a strong part of our life.
 It helps we live on a farm in an area known for orchards, market gardens, and grain fields.
 I know not everyone is so fortunate, but everyone can make some changes to get closer to this ideal.

 I believe so strongly in this way of life that it has become a central theme to the novels I write.
-Check out the page for my novel Domino’s Game for some idea of how this plays out in my fiction.
+Check out my novel Raspberries and Vinegar for some idea of how this plays out in my fiction.